No use denying it anymore.

 Let’s run through 7 inexpensive marketing ideas for small businesses.

-- Focus on inbound marketing– as noted earlier, inbound marketing is significantly cheaper than outbound marketing.
+As noted earlier, inbound marketing is significantly cheaper than outbound marketing.
 It works for most sectors.
 By switching to inbound you’ll save and make more money.

-- Embrace marketing automation– gaining and keeping customers costs money, time, and effort.
+Gaining and keeping customers costs money, time, and effort.
 By using automation tools, you save on all three fronts.
 Automating some of your processes frees you to focus on important tasks such as closing sales.

-- Ask for referrals– according to the Nielsen Global Trust in Advertising Report, 83% of people trust the recommendations of friends and family when making a buying decision.
+According to the Nielsen Global Trust in Advertising Report, 83% of people trust the recommendations of friends and family when making a buying decision.
 Leads generated from referrals convert 4x better than marketing leads.Develop a system of asking for referrals from current customers.
 You’ll get the best marketing qualified leads (MQL) for free.

-- Take advantage of free tools– can you market your business for free?
+Can you market your business for free?
 Yes, you can!
 You’ll be surprised how many awesome free but effective marketing tools are out there.
 They’re handy for businesses with simple straightforward needs.

 How To Market Your Business Online